Poppin' Smoke

 Despite having gaiters, we had to stop and empty our shoes, which were so full of sand that we barely had room for our feet.
 We were also covered head to toe in black ash.

-We reached the last station before the Gotemba parking lot and realized we still had more than an hour before our shuttle was scheduled to pick us up.
 As a reward for our accomplishment, we enjoyed a refreshing “shave ice” (you’ll likely have at least one of these while in Japan).
 Then we made our way to the parking lot, where our shuttle driver was waiting for us.

 Round trip, including breaks, the Mount Fuji climb took 10 hours.